drzel/.vimrc/README.md

 You should see `rvm is /home/username/.rvm/bin/rvm`.
 If you see 'RVM is not a function' your terminal probably isn't properly configured.

 ### Configure postgresql
-For easiest setup use the same username and passowrd as your Lubuntu user account
+For easiest setup use the same username and password as your Lubuntu user account
 ```bash
 sudo -u postgres createuser -s username
 sudo -u postgres psql